 Here’s a map of the two combined.
 If you were to remove the black state lines, you’d have an almost perfect outline of the United States.
 (We were never too strong in New England to begin with).

 For this portion of the survey, I asked chapters which nickname they heard “most often” in their chapter, but included a follow up question asking the members to choose from a list of nicknames they occasionally used.
 Delta Sig was selected as a primary or secondary option by almost every chapter.

 The next most-used nicknames are DSP and D-Sig respectively.
 The former is also commonly associated with Delta Sigma Pi, and is an official nickname of that fraternity per the aforementioned agreement between the two organizations.

-Through my experience on staff, it’s clear that many chapters along the lakes preferred “Delt Sig,” but many of these chapters have been recently re-established, and students were the primary respondents to the survey, so it’s likely that it’s limited presence in the area is mostly due to modern founding fathers of the re-established groups knowing “Delta Sig,” but hearing “Delt Sig” among alumni members.
+Through my experience on staff, it became clear that many chapters along the lakes used “Delt Sig” in years past, but many of these chapters have been recently re-established, and students were the primary respondents to the survey.
+It’s likely that it’s limited presence in the area is mostly due to modern founding fathers of the re-established groups knowing “Delta Sig” while hearing “Delt Sig” among some alumni members.